 I have never been close to Elephants and so seeing the elephants near Angkor Thom was quite an incredible feeling.
 Especially standing so close to them.

 However, as amazing as it was, these particular elephants aren’t having a great time.
 The sad sound they are making shows how tortured they are by all the tourist wanting to ride them.
-Yes, it sounds like a great experience but I rather see (and hoping to see more) Elephants in their free environment or in a place where they are well looked after.
+Yes, it sounds like a great experience but I’d rather see (and hoping to see more) Elephants in their free environment or in a place where they are well looked after.
 I think that is always worth a consideration before riding the elephants of Angkor Thom (or anywhere else really).

-Ta Prohm
+Temple Ta Prohm

 Ta Prohm is very different to Angkor Wat and Bayon as it has been swallowed up by the jungle.
-Roots and big trees have taken over and it makes this temple more appealing.
-It is more or less still in the state as found however it is clearly visible that renovations are under way.
-Personally I kind of like it as is.
-Not everything has to be put back together to its original state.
-Let the jungle take this one.
-Especially since Angelina Jolie was filming Tomb Rider here at Ta Prohm in 2011.
+Roots and big trees have taken over, and it makes this temple more appealing.
+It is more or less still in the state as originally found, however, it is clearly visible that renovations are under way.

-Ta Keo
+Temple Ta Keo

 Ta Keo has been clearly done up with the help of China (found that quite interesting) but there were still enough of the old stairs to climb.
 The view from the top was quite beautiful and peaceful as the sun was about to set.
 Another amazing temple visit!

-The temples of Cambodia
+The temples of Cambodia summary